jeffThompson/CreativeProgramming2/README.md

 \- \- \-

-### EXAM PERIOD: FINAL CRITIQUE
+### MAY 8, 1–5PM: FINAL CRITIQUE
-Date TBA, please don’t book travel until the exam schedule is released!
+**We'll meet in the VA&T Studio, not the random room listed online!**
+Please don't book any travel until after this date.
+We'll meet to look at and crit your final projects.